Pig Latin

-Pig Latin is a language game or argot in which words in English are altered, usually by adding a fabricated suffix or by moving the onset or initial consonant or consonant cluster of a word to the end of the word and adding a vocalic syllable to create such a suffix.
-For example, Wikipedia would become Ikipediaway (taking the 'W' and 'ay' to create a suffix).
-The objective is to conceal the words from others not familiar with the rules.
+Pig Latin is a language game or cant in which words are altered by adding a fabricated suffix or by moving the onset or initial consonant or consonant cluster of a word to the end of the word and adding a vocalic syllable (usually -ay or /eɪ/) to create such a suffix.
+For example, in English, "he does not know" would become "ehay oesday otnay owknay".

+The objective is often to conceal the words from others not familiar with the rules.
 The reference to Latin is a deliberate misnomer; Pig Latin is simply a form of argot or jargon unrelated to Latin, and the name is used for its English connotations as a strange and foreign-sounding language.
-It is most often used by young children as a fun way to confuse people unfamiliar with Pig Latin.
+It is most often used by young children as a fun way to confuse people unfamiliar with Pig Latin, such as adults.

+Pig Latin exists in various languages across the world.

 Origins and history

-Early mentions of pig Latin or hog Latin describe what we would today call dog Latin, a type of parody Latin.
-Examples of this predate even Shakespeare, whose 1598 play, Love's Labour's Lost, includes a reference to dog Latin:
+Early mentions of Pig Latin or Hog Latin describe what is known today as Dog Latin, a type of parody Latin.
+Examples of this predate even Shakespeare, whose 1598 play, Love's Labour's Lost, includes a reference to dog Latin.

 An 1866 article describes a "hog latin" that has some similarities to current Pig Latin.
-The article says, "He adds as many new letters as the boys in their 'hog latin,' which is made use of to mystify eavesdroppers.
+The article says, "He adds as many new letters as the boys in their 'hog latin', which is made use of to mystify eavesdroppers.
 A boy asking a friend to go with him says, 'Wig-ge you-ge go-ge wig-ge me-ge?'
 The other, replying in the negative says, 'Noge, Ige woge.' ".
 This is similar to Língua do Pê.

-Another early mention of the name was in Putnam's Magazine in May 1869 "I had plenty of ammunition in reserve, to say nothing, Tom, of our pig Latin.
-'Hoggibus, piggibus et shotam damnabile grunto,' and all that sort of thing," although the jargon is dog Latin.
+Another early mention of the name was in Putnam's Magazine in May 1869: "I had plenty of ammunition in reserve, to say nothing, Tom, of our pig Latin.
+'Hoggibus, piggibus et shotam damnabile grunto', and all that sort of thing", although the jargon is Dog Latin.

 The Atlantic January 1895 also included a mention of the subject: "They all spoke a queer jargon which they themselves had invented.
 It was something like the well-known 'pig Latin' that all sorts of children like to play with."